As a parent it can be scary when your child sets off on a new adventure. The time comes for encouraging your kids to give them wings and not fears!

 Hold your tongue.

 Think before you speak.
 Is what you are about to say a negative from your experience?
 Is your child necessarily going to have the same thing happen?
 Are you speaking out of fear?
 If what you’re going to say is going to fill your child with fear instead of confidence keep it to yourself.
+Are you encouraging your kids or bringing them down?
 Yes, you might have a feeling about what could happen, but it might not.
 Your child has to have their own experiences without that doubt in their mind.
 When we tell our kids the worst possible out comes we aren’t preparing them, we are instilling our own fears into their minds, and that isn’t fair.
 It’s up to us to take care of them and protect them, but often that means from our own negativity.
 So as your child sets off into their new experience, let it be theirs, and think before you offer your own input.

 Let them try new things.